The Broad Day Trip

 The Broad is a contemporary art museum founded by philanthropists Eli and Edythe Broad on Grand Avenue in downtown Los Angeles.
 Designed by Diller Scofidio + Renfro in collaboration with Gensler, the museum offers free general admission and presents an active program of rotating temporary exhibitions and innovative audience engagement.
 The Broad is home to more than 2,000 works of art in the Broad collection, which is one of the world's most prominent collections of postwar and contemporary art.

-the 2019 Day Trips Collaboration
+About The 2019 Day Trips Collaboration

-This day trip is part on an ongoing collaborative effort to bring cultural opportunities to residents of Santa Barbara County.
+This day trip was part on an ongoing collaborative effort to bring cultural opportunities to residents of Santa Barbara County.
 This winter and spring there are four day trips on the schedule.
 The day trips this year are to The Broad, Carrizo Plain National Monument, The Getty Center, and a Channel Islands Wildlife Cruz.
 Transportation and administration services are provided by Buellton and Solvang Parks and Recreation.
 Marketing and tour guides are provided by the Elverhøj Museum of History & Art and Wildling Museum of Art & Nature.

 About the Elverhøj Museum